Leproide/Remove-Nahimic/README.md

 # Remove Nahimic

-A PowerShell script for the **complete, permanent removal** of Nahimic, A-Volute, Sonic Studio, and A-Studio from Windows — including their tendency to reinstall themselves silently through Windows Update and OEM software.
+A PowerShell script for the **complete, permanent removal** of Nahimic, A-Volute, Sonic Studio, and A-Studio from Windows, including their tendency to reinstall themselves silently through Windows Update and OEM software.

 Available in **English** (`Remove_Nahimic_EN.ps1`) and **Italian** (`Rimuovi_Nahimic_ITA.ps1`).
 Both files are identical in logic.